 9 reasons the Rockies are way better in the winter

 Yeah, we get it, the Rockies are a must-visit on a summer trip, but they don’t shut ‘em down in the winter.
 Ask some Canadians and they’ll tell you the Rockies are even better in the winter.
 Check out some of the best ways to see a totally different side of Banff and Jasper once the snow flies (and snag a deal on wintertime travel, too).

 You can walk on the bottom of a river

 Lots of the Rockies’ raging rivers slow down in the winter and even completely freeze over.
 At Maligne Canyon, you can walk around on the bottom of the deep canyon, which is normally filled to the brim with water in the spring and summer.
 Walk past towering frozen waterfalls and into ice caves.

 The night skies are darker and last longer

 Not only are winter nights longer, the skies in the winter are clearer.
 Crisp winter air is dryer than the more humid summer air that can disperse starlight and moonlight.
 Jasper National Park is a Dark Sky Preserve, which means artificial light pollution is restricted.
 Bundle up and head outside to enjoy the show.

 Two words: hot springs

 The hot springs run all year long but they’re extra-special in the winter when the air is chilly but the pools are so, so steamy.
-Try the Miette Hot Springs in Jasper National Park and the Banff Upper Hot Springs in Banff.
+Try the Banff Upper Hot Springs in Banff.

 Climb walls of ice

 Descend like a White Walker on one of the parks’ many ice walls (no dragons, please).
 In the winter, mountainside waterfalls throughout the Rockies freeze over leaving towering walls of ice.
 What do you do with those?
 Climb ‘em.
 For more seasoned climbers, Weeping Wall is super close to HI Rampart Creek Wilderness Hostel and offers a bunch of different routes.
 There’s also lots off-the-beaten-path climbing in Nordegg.